geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has kept and cared for worms for at least one season to produce worm castings and/or worm tea for your garden.
 (Self-awarded.)
 * Level 2: The gardener has kept and cared for worms for at least two seasons to produce worm castings and/or worm tea for your garden.
-(Self-awarded.)
+(Requires photo observations as evidence.
+Self-awarded.)
 * Level 3: The gardener has kept and cared for worms for at least five seasons to produce worm castings and/or worm tea for your garden.
-(Chapter Chair must verify.)
+(Requires photo observations as evidence.
+Chapter Chair must verify.)

 ### Aquaponics Ace